charliemitchell/basic-auth-static-server/README.md

 ---

-When there is no Basic Auth variables set, the server will not implment it
+When there is no Basic Auth variables set, the server will not implement it